zilliztech/milvus-helm/charts/milvus/README.md

 helm repo update zilliztech
 ```

-> **Note:** The Milvus Helm Charts repo at `https://milvus-io.github.io/milvus-helm/` has been archived.
-Use the new repo `https://zilliztech.github.io/milvus-helm/` for chart versions 4.0.31 and later.

 **Step 2: Upgrade to v2.5.16 with mixCoordinator**

 Check if your cluster currently uses separate coordinators: